A Fund Raising Matters Special Report

 © 2003, Goettler Associates, Inc. All Rights Reserved.

-Since we began developing the Goettler Series more than twenty years ago, the “state of the art in fund raising,” as we call it, has undergone some fairly dramatic changes – especially in the arena of capital campaigns.
+Will the “time-tested principles and techniques” of the field work as well in the 21st Century Capital Campaign as they have in the past?
+Since we began developing the Goettler Series more than twenty years ago, the “state of the art in fund raising,” has undergone some fairly dramatic changes – especially in the arena of capital campaigns.
 As a result, we must continually ask ourselves: Do the old rules still apply?
-Will the “time-tested principles and techniques” of the field work as well in the fund-raising environment of the twenty-first century as they have in the past?

 With respect to capital campaigns, for example, we’re seeing at least four unmistakable trends: